Click here to subscribe to my monthly Life Coaching Accelerators, for insider coaching tips.

 Coaching in team building skills often starts off with each person taking a personality or operating style profile the coach is accredited in such as Myers Briggs, Disc, LSI or , the one I have found particularly useful, the Kolbe™ Method.

 There are literally hundreds of such profiles to choose from and you may already have a favourite.
 If not, hunt around to find one out that is easy to interpret and understand and gives useful results.
-Becoming an affiliate of the profile can be an extra income stream.
+Becoming a certified affiliate of the profile can be an extra income stream.

-The profile results will enable the you to help businesses and organizations create teams of any goal or purpose with the right people in the right roles for optimum effectiveness.
+The profile results will enable the you to help businesses and other organisations create teams with the right people in the right roles for optimum effectiveness.

 Or it may be recommended that a particular team member could benefit from some individual coaching rather than in the group situation.

-This individual coaching may often be provided and allowed for as part of the coaching package or quoted and charged for separately.
+A certain amount of one-on-onel coaching to an indivudal may be provided and allowed for as part of the coaching package or quoted and charged for separately.

 I hope these tips for a team building coach have been of value both to your coaching business and as something to use when working with clients who may need guidance in creating their best team.